sahib/misc/os-quiz/slides.md

 </div>

 <!--
-Answer 1.

-The most straightforward way:
-find ~ -type d -empty -exec rmdir {} \;
+All of them work.
+Answer 1. is the most straightforward way: find ~ -type d -empty -exec rmdir {} \;

 If somebody finds a way with the other commands: That gets one point too.